 Housework helps children succeed

 Research by Marty Rossman, a professor at the University of Minnesota, has shown that one of the best predictors of success as an adult is whether that person started helping out at home from an early age.
-The longitudinal study conducted by Professor Rossman tracked 81 individuals from the age of 3 and concluded that the amount of housework participants did impacted how well-adjusted they were as adults in having more meaningful relationships with others and more successful careers.
+The longitudinal study conducted by Professor Rossman tracked 81 individuals from the age of 3 and concluded that the amount of housework participants did impact how well-adjusted they were as adults in having more meaningful relationships with others and more successful careers.
 Completing housework willingly requires mature judgement, less impulsivity and more awareness of others’ perspectives and needs.
 These are skills that develop gradually as children grow and mature, and these skills will surely last a lifetime.

 In addition, doing housework gives the child the opportunity to reciprocate just as their parents and elders have done so much for them.
 Children will see themselves as important contributors to the family and feel a connection because of their roles.
 Also, your child will gain a sense of empathy and extend this to the wider community.
 Giving them a sense of responsibility would give the child confidence to meet future obligations and challenges.
 You would feel immensely proud to see your child all grown up when your efforts are paid off!